-- Elements An element is defined by a start and end tag.
+An element is defined by a start and end tag.
 The first element of a document is the root element.
 A document can only have one root element; all other elements are descendants of the root element.
 Elements are related to each other as parents and children.
 Elements can have different content types (element content, mixed content, simple content, empty content or attributes).
-When an element is empty, it can be noted as <tag/>tag/>.
+When an element is empty, it can be noted as <tag/>.
 In this case, the element ends as soon as it started.
-It can have an attribute such as <tag attribute="value"/> - Attributes An element can have one or more attributes.
-They are used to provide additional information about elements and appear in the start tag with the form: name = "value".
-Attributes cannot contain multiple values nor describe structures.
-They are more difficult to manipulate by program code and are not easily expandable for future changes.
-If you are using DTD (D ocument T ype D efinition) to define the legal elements of your XML document, it is important to note that attributes will not be easily tested.
-Text The free text appearing between a start and end tag, but outside of any tag, is the value of the element.
-Comment Text appearing between and is a comment.
-It is not viewable outside its source code view and is used for reference or other non-critical functions.
+It can have an attribute such as <tag attribute="value"/> are not easily expandable for future changes.
+If you are using DTD (Document Type Definition) to define the legal elements of your XML document, it is important to note that attributes will not be easily tested.